 Be mindful of changing weather conditions and be prepared for sudden changes in temperature and precipitation.
 Mud is a concern when using the trails after any rain event.
 The mud on the trails will build up on shoes and boots making hiking more difficult.
-Good wet weather alternatives include the Hidden Valley Trail and portions of the Peak Trail, which have graveled surfaces.
+Good wet-weather alternatives include the Hidden Valley Trail and portions of the Peak Trail, which have graveled surfaces.
 On colder days snow is a possibility in the higher elevations so be prepared.
 For any trail related issues or reports please call the Park Office at (510) 544-3246.
 See Safety in the Parks and on the Trails for additional safety tips.

 You may encounter cows and calves year round in the park, although calves are generally removed by mid-spring.
 Be mindful of cattle and exercise caution when near them.
 There are signs on all entrances to grazed areas of the park with information on how to act around cattle and report incidents or problems.
-For information on the Park District's grazing program click on the Stewardship/Resources link on the left side of this page.
-For any grazing related issues or reports please call the Park Office at (925) 862-2218.
+For more information, see our grazing webpage.
+For any grazing related issues or reports please call the Park Office at (510) 544-3246.

 Mission Peak Regional Preserve